tewarid/tewarid.github.io/_posts/2014/2014-03-28-migrating-to-a-new-version-of-avr-gcc-toolchain.md

 ---
 layout: default
 title: Migrating to a new version of AVR-GCC toolchain
-tags: migrate toolchain asf atmel studio programming c
+tags: asf atmel studio programming c avr32
 ---

 I have posted in the past about [migrating]({% link _posts/2012/2012-08-29-migrating-an-avr32-studio-project-to-atmel-studio-6.md %}) from AVR32 Studio to Atmel Studio 6.
 In that post, I mention that I am having issues with newer version of the toolchain.
 In this post, I explain why.